5 Surprising Facts About Pansies You Probably Didn't Know

-There's more to those little faces than meets the eye.
-Learn the symbolism and significance of your favorite spring flowers.
+There's more to those little faces than you might realize, including plenty of symbolism and significance to your favorite cool-season flowers.

 1. Pansies Are Edible

-Pansies are a good go-to edible flower for cake decorating and cocktail garnishes—you may even find them in the refrigerated section at the grocery store.
-Both the blooms and the leaves are edible and high in vitamins A and C. The flavor is minty and has been used to make syrup, flavored honey, and natural dyes.
+These little blossoms are a go-to edible flower for cake decorating and cocktail garnishes; you may even find them in the refrigerated section at the grocery store.
+Both the blooms and the leaves are edible and high in vitamins A and C. They taste like a slightly floral version of lettuce, and the flowers can be used to make syrup, flavored honey, and natural dyes.

-Pansies are known as a symbol of love and loving thoughts.
+Pansies are a symbol of love and affectionate thoughts (their name is thought to derive from the French word for thought).
 In Shakespeare's A Midsummer Night’s Dream, the juice of a pansy was used in a love potion, referencing the Ancient Greeks’ and Celts’ use of the flower in herbal remedies and love potions.
-Both Laertes and Ophelia mention pansies in Hamlet.
+In Victorian England, people gave these flowers to each other to express romantic feelings.

 3. They Come in Three Basic Patterns

-Pansy varieties have flowers in one of three color patterns.
-There are pansies with single colors without patterns—these are often yellow or blue.
+The flowers from pansy varieties come in one of three color patterns.
+There are pansies with single colors without patterns, which are often yellow or blue.
 Another basic pattern has black lines radiating from the center.
-The last type is the most well-known and complex—dark splotches from the center create a face-like appearance, and these varieties are often tri-colored.
+The last type is the most well-known and complex: dark splotches from the center create a face-like appearance, and these varieties are often tri-colored.

 4. Not All Pansies Have a Scent

-People born in the month of February have the pansy as their birth flower.
+Those born in the month of February get to claim the pansy or violet as their birth flower.
 Purple pansies are some of the most popular, which plays off the hue of February’s birthstone, the amethyst.
 Pansies are also early bloomers, so those with a February birthday may be able to find pansies around the time of their birth month.